firmai/ImputeGAP/docs/generation/source/tutorials.rst

     imputer.impute(params=config)

-All algorithms developed in ImputeGAP are available in the ``ts.algorithms`` module, which can be listed as follows:
+All algorithms developed in ImputeGAP are available in the ``ts.algorithms`` module.
+They can be listed as follows:

 .. code-block:: python